LJQ2001/tp/docs/UserGuide.md

 We are working on exciting improvements to make Quotely more powerful and flexible for your business needs!

 * Custom PDF Templates
-  * Soon, you’ll be able to choose from multiple PDF layouts when exporting your quotes This will allow you to choose the appropriate PDF template for any situation.
+  * Soon, you’ll be able to choose from multiple PDF layouts when exporting your quotes.
+This will allow you to choose the appropriate PDF template for any situation.
 * Multi-Currency Support
   * Quotely will support different currencies.
 This means you can create quotes for clients anywhere in the world.
 * Installment Calculator